conholdate/docs.conholdate.com/en/net/groupdocs-total-for-net/data-extraction/retrieve-table-of-contents/_index.md

 Follow the steps below to retrieve table of contents from the document.

-*   Instantiate [Parser](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser) object for the initial document;
+*   Instantiate [Parser](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser) object for the initial document.
-*   Call [GetToc](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/gettoc) method and obtain collection of [TocItem](https://apireference.groupdocs.com/net/parser/groupdocs.parser.data/tocitem) objects;
+*   Call [GetToc](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/gettoc) method and obtain collection of [TocItem](https://apireference.groupdocs.com/net/parser/groupdocs.parser.data/tocitem) objects.
-*   Check if *collection* isn't *null* (table of contents  extraction is supported for the document);
+*   Check if *collection* isn't *null* (table of contents  extraction is supported for the document).
 *   Iterate through the collection and get page index to extract a page text from the document.

 See the following example which shows how to extract table of contents from CHM file.